pesto-students/online-streaming-platform---backend-team-anil-rao/README.md

 This Project was a part of Demo project at Pesto.

 ## Project Details
-The project aim's at providing api's for Data exchange between Online Streaming Service Backend and Frontend, the project provides addition functionality of transcoding as a part of converting a normal mp4 file to a more secure streming protocol known as HLS.
+The project aim's at providing api's for Data exchange between Online Streaming Service Backend and Frontend, the project provides addition functionality of transcoding as a part of converting a normal mp4 file to a more secure streaming protocol known as HLS.

-### Redux Assignment 1

-The Code for Assignment-14 can be found on link:- https://codesandbox.io/s/plain-react-state-lightswitch-forked-kkddjx?file=/src/index.js

 ## How to use the code